About Us — About Maple Oatmeal Wooden Blocks

 All wooden blocks are NOT the same.
 Rubberwood and other Asian hardwoods used in toys and furniture are not naturally mold and insect resistant, so those softer "hardwoods" are routinely treated with chemicals after harvesting to prevent mold and insect damage.
 The most common family of chemicals used to treat rubberwood and other southeast asian hardwoods is recognized by the European Union to be carcinogenic.
 Although the final products look good on the shelf, we don’t believe this wood is appropriate for children.

-We use Hard Maple that has been certified as FSC Pure Hard Maple.
+We use Hard Maple that has been certified as FSC® Hard Maple.

-We choose domestic Hard Maple that has been certified by the Forest Stewardship Council as FSC Pure.
+We choose North American Hard Maple that has been certified by the Forest Stewardship Council®.

-FSC Pure means it was from a source that was certified prior to harvesting, by FSC-certified loggers, and sold through an FSC-certified supply chain.
+The FSC® certification means it was from a source that was certified prior to harvesting by FSC®-certified loggers and sold through an FSC®-certified supply chain.

 Featured Standard Unit Blocks: Maple Oatmeal Wooden Blocks